44px/widget-kit/packages/container-plugin-size/README.md

 Registers handler for `setSize` requests and allows to set initial size.

-- `container`: a `Container` instance returned by `createContainer`
+- `container`: a `Container` instance returned by `createContainer`.
 - `config`: allows to set initial size properties (width, height, maxWidth and maxHeight).
-All properties accept string values (e.g '200px' or '100%').
+All properties accept string values (e.g. '200px' or '100%').

 ### `setSize(size)`

 Creates request with a new size.

-- `size`: properties that should be changed (width, height, maxWidth, maxHeight)
+- `size`: properties that would be changed (width, height, maxWidth, maxHeight).